 A group of scientists published a study in 2015 establishing a beverage hydration index by testing the effect of 13 different commonly consumed drinks on urine output and fluid balance.3

-Their results show that plain water wasn’t the most effective beverage for retaining hydration.
-Drinks such as tea, orange juice, and even milk did a better job at staying in participants’ systems.
-(It’s worth noting that while milk may be capable of providing hydration, it’s still bad for your bones.)
-The study authors aren’t recommending that anyone replace water, but their findings show that there are optimal conditions for achieving hydration.3
+Their results show that plain water wasn't the most effective beverage for retaining hydration.
+Drinks such as tea, orange juice, and even milk did a better job of staying in participants' systems.
+(It's worth noting that while milk may be capable of providing hydration, it's still bad for your bones.)
+The study authors aren't recommending that anyone replace water, but their findings show that there are optimal conditions for achieving hydration.3

 Simply drinking large quantities of water isn't the best way to stay hydrated.
 In fact, chugging a gallon of pure H2O might not result in adequate hydration at all.
 When you consume a large amount of water all at once, it can run right through you without getting absorbed for use by your body.
 That's why the study didn't find plain water to be the most hydrating beverage.